MicrosoftDocs/VBA-Docs/api/Visio.Application.CustomToolbarsFile.md

 Returns or sets the name of the file that defines custom toolbars and status bars for an  **Application** object.
 Read/write.

+> [!NOTE]
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
+VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 ## Syntax